 Also of interest is that Indianapolis has more people living here who work in computers and math than 95% of the places in the US.

 Of the large cities in America, Indianapolis is one of the most car-oriented.
 This is reflected in the urban landscape, which features highways, wide streets, parking lots, and shopping centers of all sizes.
 It is also reflected in the statistics: 0.84% of people in Indianapolis drive to work in their own car everyday, most often alone.
 So, if you're going to live in Indianapolis, you'll need to learn to love driving.
 Alternative forms of transportation aren't very widely used or supported.

-The overall education level of Indianapolis is somewhat higher than in the average US city of 21.84%: 27.64% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Indianapolis who are college-educated is somewhat higher than the average US community of 21.84%: 28.26% of adults in Indianapolis have at least a bachelor's degree.

 Indianapolis is an extremely ethnically-diverse city.
 The people who call Indianapolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indianapolis residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Indianapolis include Irish, English, African, and Italian.

 The most common language spoken in Indianapolis is English.
 Other important languages spoken here include Spanish and African languages.